 Aleksandra Bembnista – Founder

-Because the disease of addiction doesn’t descriminate and it’s absolutely unforgiving, Aleksa struggled with it amongst millions of people in America, hiding in shame, isolated and completely hopeless.
+Because the disease of addiction doesn’t discriminate and it’s absolutely unforgiving, Aleksa struggled with it amongst millions of people in America, hiding in shame, isolated and completely hopeless.
 Due to her sister’s relentless fight for her, she was one of the lucky ones to make it back into treatment, get the help she needed and begin the recovery process.
 Aleksa doesn’t take her recovery for granted and is now fighting for those who are too ashamed to ask for help, or those who do not have a voice.

-Erica Taylor Schulz – Executive Director – Vice President
+Carolyn Smith – Executive Vice President